xyproto/orbiton/README.md

 * For building Go code with `ctrl-space`, The `go` compiler must be installed.
 * For formatting Go code with `ctrl-w`, [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports) must be installed.

+* For building and formatting Zig code, only the `zig` command is needed.

 ## Size

 * The `o` executable is only **541k** when built with GCC 9.2 (for 64-bit Linux).